runtimeverification/evm-semantics/evm.md

 ### Account Storage Operations

-These operations interact with the account storage.
+These rules reach into the network state and load/store from account storage:

 ```{.k .uiuck .rvk}
     syntax UnStackOp ::= "SLOAD"